fusiondirectory/fusiondirectory-dev-manual/source/fusiondirectory-orchestrator/development/orchDevPlugin.rst

     /**
      * Handles DELETE requests.
      *
-     * This method removes existing records from the system.
+     * This method removes existing records based on your data handling logic.
-     * It is used when an administrator or system process
-     * wants to delete a task or configuration from the directory.
      *
      * @param array|null $data Information about what should be deleted.
      * @return array The response confirming the deletion.